Two Channel Filter Banks on Arbitrary Graphs with Positive Semi Definite Variation Operators: Conclusion

 \section{Conclusion}

-This paper proposed two-channel filter banks on arbitrary graphs, with positive semi definite variation operators, and arbitrary vertex partitions for downsampling.
-Previous designs were only valid for the normalized Laplacian of bipartite graphs, because its eigenvalues and eigenvectors obey a spectral folding property, that is essential to ensure perfect reconstruction.
-Our main contribution is showing that this property is satisfied by the generalized eigenvalues and eigenvectors of arbitrary graphs, if the inner product matrix is properly chosen.
-Based on this, we proposed generalized filter banks (GFB), implemented with spectral graph filters of the generalized eigenvectors.
-We also studied other theoretical aspects of GFBs, including iterated tree structured filters, probabilistic interpretations, and optimal vertex partitioning for downsampling.
-Numerical results show that GFBs basis functions are localized in the vertex domain, they can be efficinently implemented on large graphs with hundreds of thousands of nodes, while outperforming bipartite filter banks on a signal representation tasks.
+This paper proposed two-channel filter banks on arbitrary graphs with positive semi definite variation operators $\Mm$ and arbitrary vertex partitions $\Ac, \Bc$ for downsampling.
+Because of the spectral folding property, previous designs were only valid for the normalized Laplacian of bipartite graphs.
+Our main contribution is showing that the spectral folding property is satisfied by the generalized eigenvalues and eigenvectors of arbitrary graphs, if the inner product matrix is properly chosen.
+Based on this, we proposed generalized filter banks (GFB) implemented with spectral graph filters of the generalized eigenvectors.
+We also studied other theoretical aspects of GFBs including: properties of the generalized eigenvalues, vertex domain localization and probabilistic interpretations.
+We showed that even though GFBs can use arbitrary vertex partitions for downsampling, partitions that have a large cut (the sum of edge weights from $\Ac$ to $\Bc$ is large) lead to computationally efficient and stable implementations.
+Our numerical results show that indeed, GFBs have localized basis functions and they can be efficiently implemented on large graphs with hundreds of thousands of nodes, while outperforming bipartite filter banks on a signal representation tasks.
+Some important directions for future work include:

-Some open questions and directions for future work include: better understanding of spectral properties of $(\Mm,\Qm)$-GFTs, specially for non diagonal $\Qm$, improved filter designs for the fundamental matrix, and application dependent vertex partition algorithms.